Probate Q&A Series

 • Notify all beneficiaries of the new asset and their share.

-• Document the distribution in the estate’s final accounting.
+• Follow the clerk’s procedures and document the distribution in the estate accounting.

 Handling late-arriving dividends correctly ensures you comply with North Carolina probate law and protect heirs from future liability.
 If you need guidance on managing after-discovered assets or reopening a closed estate, please reach out.